Care Act: building social resources for people in the community

 Francesca Tomaselli, School of Social Policy, University of Birmingham (Administrator)

-Dr Phillip Kinghorn, Institute of Applied Health Research, University of Birmingham
+Dr Philip Kinghorn, Institute of Applied Health Research, University of Birmingham

 Dr Marco Ercolani, Department of Economics, University of Birmingham

-Dr Sarah Carr, Health and Education, University of Middlesex
+Dr Sarah Carr, School of Social Policy, University of Birmingham

 Clenton Farquharson (PPI Lead)